brycewray/eleventy_solo/src/posts/2021/06/beginners-luck-3-adding-zola-starter.md

 layout: singlepost
 tags: post
 title: "Beginner’s luck #3: adding a Zola starter"
-subtitle: "And then there were five"
+subtitle: "And then there were seven"
 description: "For those interested in a (somewhat) easy take on Hugo, here’s a starter set for you."
 author: Bryce Wray
 date: 2021-06-25T16:50:00-05:00